trea123/Learning_Python/Python Assessment/data-types.md

 x = [1, 2, 3]
 y = x

 print(x is y) # True
 ```

-In example one, the statement is false because, x and y carry the same variables but do not carry the same object memory.
+In example one, the statement is false because, x and y carry the same variables but do not carry the same object memory; Whereas in example two, y is set to be equal to x, giving it the same object in memory.

 ---